Some interesting articles about Steadicams

 The next shot is from a feature called Chameleon.
 Again it's a fairly

-subtle shot - not obviously Steadicam - although it would have been complicated
+subtle shot - not obviously Steadicam - although it would have been

-the shadow on the wall.
-Also the previous setup to this was a wide shot
+end to emphasise the shadow on the wall.
+Also the previous setup to

-which showed all the frontage of the houses and so we would have had to
+this was a wide shot which showed all the frontage of the houses and so

-wait for the track to be laid and the dolly/arm to be rigged.
-As it was,
+we would have had to wait for the track to be laid and the dolly/arm to

-we got the shot in about 20 to 25 minutes.
+be rigged.
+As it was, we got the shot in about 20 to 25 minutes.

 TAPE TWO - Chameleon